andrsem/dev_notebook/lib/programming_fundamentals/oop/fundamental_oop_concepts.md

 ## Aggregation

+- independent. e.g. airplanes at an airport

 Is a way to achieve Association.
 It represents the relationship where one object contains other object as a part of its state.
 It represents weak relationship between objects

 ## Composition

 - has relationship
+- cannot exist independent of the parent. e.g. wheels on an airplane

 Is also a way to achieve association.
 The composition represents the relationship where one object contains other objects as a part of its state.
 There is a strong relationship between the containing object and the dependent object.